-Rebekah is a thirteen-year-old who is passionate about finding joy and spreading hope.
+Rebekah (she/her) is a thirteen-year-old who is passionate about finding joy and spreading hope.

-When she’s not busy changing the world, you can find her binge-watching cooking shows, hanging out with friends, and hiking with her mom, dad, and two little brothers.
+When she’s not busy changing the world, you can find her binge-watching cooking shows, hanging out with friends, and hiking with her mom, dad, and two younger brothers.